isathar/Blender_UE4_VectorFieldEditor/README.md

 *Curve Path Tool:*

 - Creates small wind forces along a line to make particles flow (basically a wind tunnel)

 - Create a curve object, shape it in the path you want particles to follow
   - *NOTE:* Any kind of curve (point curve, bezier and nurbs) should be supported, including circles + knots
 - With the curve object selected, the *Curve Path* panel should be populated with settings you can customize
 - Check the *Trails* box if you want the curve's influence to fade as it reaches its end
+- Apply any transforms you have on the curve
 - Click *Create*
 - This object acts like any other forcefield and can be moved
   - Moving the curve will move the forcefields attached to it, moving the force fields will offset them from the curve
-- Apply any transforms you have on the curve
-  - *NOTE:* Scaling and rotating the line after adding the force field will have strange results
 - Subdivide the curve a few times to add more influence cylinders (for path smoothing)
-- Currently, this creates a lot of loose objects on the scene

 *Importing:*

 - Click *Import*, select your vector field file
 - Import options:
   - *Import Scale*: Scale to apply to the file's bounds
     - mostly used to shrink UE4 volumes to a more easily manageable size in Blender
   - *Scale Velocity*: Scale the velocities during import
     - Required for correct velocities when importing a file with *Get Scale* disabled
   - *Get Offset*: Import the offset of the volume's bounds from the file

 *Exporting:*

 - If exporting is not possible, the button will be replaced with text explaining what's going on

 Method 1 - Use settings from editor (default)
 - Select the *VF_Volume_X* object (the floating points)
 - Click *Export*